Lordship of Denbigh: Modern vestiges of the lordship

-The lordship of Denbigh remains in existence, with the Queen as its Lord of the Manor.
+The lordship of Denbigh remains in existence, with the monarch as its Lord of the Manor.
 As is the case with all crown land, the remaining lands of the lordship are vested in and managed by the Crown Estate.
 The Crown Estate in Denbighshire now comprises exclusively common land, together with the coastline, and includes areas of the lordship such as parts of the Denbigh Moors (known in Welsh as Mynydd Hiraethog).

 Additionally, there is a Lordship of Denbigh "Estray Court".
 According to a 2011 report on the Crown Estate in Wales published by the National Assembly for Wales:

 When the last of the manorial courts were proposed to be abolished in 1977, the Estray Court was one of a handful that were maintained.
 In proposing the legislation to abolish these local courts, Lord Elwyn-Jones, the then Lord Chancellor, told Parliament that "the Estray Court for the Lordship of Denbigh ... is a very useful court, and it would be quite wrong to abolish it".